nrpl/nrpl.github.io/project-structure.md

 gradle init --type=java-application
 ```

-The project can be build and run using
+The project can be build and started using
 ```
 gradle run
 ```